How To Properly Protect Your Exterior Paint Job

 Document Your Problem Areas

 There are likely many problem spots, but you need to be the one to find and record the information.
-Once you’ve recorded everything you need to know, contact a home exterior painting Atlanta company to get information on how to move forward.
+Once you’ve recorded everything you need to know, contact a home exterior painting Cumming, GA company to get information on how to move forward.

 Areas you’d want to record and inform your servicer of include the following: